 Despite these findings, I would still argue that people are a company’s most important asset.
 Just not the employees.
 I am referring to data about people.

-Every firm, particularly startups, is a digital company in one way or another.
+Every firm, particularly startups, is really a digital company.
 For many, the monetization of data holds more potential than do their products and services.
-Now, more than ever, it is the daily-expanding database of customers’ ages, genders, interests, contacts, emails, purchasing habits, social media posts and other data that is of long lasting value.
+Now, more than ever, it is the daily-expanding database of customers’ ages, genders, interests, contacts, emails, purchasing habits, social media posts and other data that has long lasting value.
 Employees?
 They’re OK.
 But, with an average annual US employee turnover rate (across all industry segments) of roughly 15%, it’s unlikely that John Q. or Joan Q. Employee will be on the payroll in seven years.
 Customer data, on the other hand, is forever.

 So, I feel confident stating that, “People (data) are our most important asset.”